Here are a few common questions we receive about The Arboretum.

 How can I get the most out of my visit?

 With so much to see and do, you’ll likely want to come back time and again.
 First, explore this website and jot down ideas of places you want to see and programs that interest you.
 Visit frequently during any season to see new and exciting sights.
 Have any favorite plants?
-View flowering schedules to find out when they should be in bloom.
+Visit Arboretum Explorer to find them on our grounds.
 Click on the Calendar tab to find out what special activities and learning opportunities are scheduled.
 Don’t hesitate to ask us for advice as you plan your trip.
 Call The Dawes Arboretum at 800.44.DAWES.

 Where are the trash cans?

 There are places for trash and recycling at the Visitors Center.
+There is also a trash can at the Shelter House.
 If you are out on grounds and have trash to dispose of (for example picnic items, etc.), we ask that you bring it with you and do not leave it anywhere on our grounds.

 Are visitors allowed to climb trees?

 No. We think of our plant and tree collections as a museum without walls.
 Our staff works hard to take great care of our collections.
-Climbing on them could cause damage to the trees … or to a visitor who is injured while attempting to climb.
-Visit during our Arbor Day Festival where we offer professional tree climbing!
-It’s safe and you still get a view from the treetops!
+Climbing on them could cause damage to the trees or to a visitor who is injured while attempting to climb.

 How do I get to the Dutch Fork Wetlands?